Maple Butter Tarts with runny filling

 Butter tart variations

 Like most traditional dishes, there are countless recipes and variations.
 Each one claiming to be the best.
 Butter tarts have not escaped this controversy!
-And butter tart lovers are very passionate on which side of the fence you fall, stiff or runny filling, raisins or plain.
+And butter tart lovers are very passionate on which side of the fence they fall, stiff or runny filling, raisins, nuts, or plain.

-In this recipe we are making the runny filling version and to give them an even more Canadian feel, I’ve added maple syrup.
+In this recipe we are making the runny filling version and to give them an even more Canadian feel, we’re making them with maple syrup.
 If you, however, prefer a more subtle flavour, just replace the maple syrup with more corn syrup.

 As for the mix-ins, I’ll leave that up to you!
 Some people swear by plain butter tarts, without anything added in, just the pure sweet gooey filling.
 Others claim that raisins are a must for the perfect butter tart.
 If you want to add mix-ins the most popular are raisins, sultanas, currents, or chopped pecans.